Punchline (film): Plot

+Steven teaches Lilah to connect with the audience by openly discussing the humor of her everyday life.
+An uneasy friendship develops as they reveal their largest stumbling blocks: Steven's need for success and Lilah's devotion to her family.
+Steven develops an unwanted romantic attraction to Lilah and his mental health suffers after she rejects him.

+Stevan and Lilah compete at the Gas Station comedy club in front of a panel of television executives, who promise the winner a prime time television opportunity and possible stardom.
+As the comics compete on stage, they also reveal many of the conflicts driving them.
+As the judges' final tally is revealed, Lilah withdraws "in case the winner is me," choosing her family over success.
+She leaves before the club owner reveals she was in fact the winner.
+Lilah's husband John is impressed by her stand-up and suggests ideas for her next set.
+They walk away arm in arm reminiscing about how funny they find their children.
+Steven is declared the winner of the show.

 Production

 David Seltzer wrote the first draft for Punchline in 1979 after becoming fascinated by comedy clubs while looking for someone to play a psychiatrist on a television pilot that he was writing.
 He had a development deal with the movie division of ABC.
 Originally, the tone of the film was more good-natured a la Fame (1980) with more characters and less of an emphasis on Steven Gold.
 Bob Bookman, an executive, sponsored the script but left for Columbia Pictures.
 He bought the screenplay because Howard Zieff was interested in directing it.
 When Zieff lost interest (he ended up doing Unfaithfully Yours in 1984), the script was buried for years.

 In 1986, producer Daniel Melnick found the screenplay for Punchline among twelve other unrealized scripts in the vaults of Columbia Pictures.
 Seltzer's screenplay had gone through three changes of studio management because the executives didn't like the mix of comedy and drama as well as the Steven Gold character because they thought he was, according to Melnick, "obsessive, certainly self-destructive and could be considered mean-spirited."
 The studio couldn't get a major star to commit to the material and so Melnick decided to make the movie for $8 million and with no stars.
 Interim studio president Steve Sohmer didn't like that idea and sent the script to Sally Field, who had a production deal with Columbia.
 Field agreed to star in and produce the movie.
 Once Field signed on, the budget was set at $15 million.